-Translating Your App for the Chinese Market | AppInChina
+Translating Your App for the Chinese Market

 - Legal Language – Terms of Service and other common contracts users must agree to should be reviewed by a person familiar with Chinese law.
 This is critical to protect your rights and avoid misunderstanding.

 - Slogans and Ad Campaigns – Creative slogans and phrases often need to be completely reworked for a different language.
 Even global companies have suffered through embarrassing mistakes.
-KFC’s “Finger-Lickin’ Good” was originally translated to “Eat Your Fingers Off” in Chinese.
+KFC’s “Finger-Lickin’ Good” was originally translated to “Licking fingers is good” in Chinese.
 HSBC Bank’s slogan “Assume Nothing” became “Do Nothing.”

 - Chengyu – Mandarin is a language chock-full of 4-character idioms known as chengyu, which are deeply rooted in historical facts, myths, and stories of Chinese culture.
 A knowledgable translator can incorporate these into your text when appropriate to make it more concise and native, to improve user acceptance and familiarity.

-In the end, it’s always best to spend the extra time and money to hire a knowledgable native expert to analyze your translation for simple mistakes and faux pas’s.
+In the end, it’s always best to spend the extra time and money to hire a knowledgeable native expert to analyze your translation for simple mistakes and faux pas’s.

+Translation of your app is essential for distribution in the Chinese market, but you will also need to deal with other localization issues including:

+1) Hosting your website in China to ensure legal compliance and good user experience

 The AppInChina Advantage

 AppInChina provides translation and other vital localization services to all our clients as part of our comprehensive publication and distribution package.
-From distribution to monetization to user acquisition, our international, English-speaking AppInChina team is ready to help your app succeed in the Chinese market.
-Click below for a no-pressure consultation.
+From distribution to monetization to user acquisition, our international, English-speaking team is ready to help your app succeed in the Chinese market.
+Click here for a no-pressure consultation.